Analysis | How people who should know better abuse math to bolster the ‘election fraud’ lie

 “What I actually did is I averaged four counties, the four largest counties, and used that key to predict all nine,” he explains.
 A few seconds later, he marvels that “the accuracy of my prediction is just ridiculously good.
 It shouldn’t be that good.”

-Well, it should, since you are predicting data based on the data itself.
+Well, it should, because you are predicting data based on the data itself.
 If it weren’t a really close correlation, that’s when things would get funky.

 Incidentally, that Frank is using a “sixth-order polynomial” doesn’t mean he’s doing some incredibly complicated calculation.
 It just means that he’s trying to fit his prediction as closely as possible to the existing data, thereby increasing the correlations.